-- site noise levels were extremely low and unlikely, in many cases, to be even noticed; - site noise levels were masked by another relatively loud noise source that is characteristic of the environment (e.g. breeze in foliage or continuous road traffic noise) that cannot be eliminated by moving closer; and/or - it was not feasible or reasonable to employ INP methods such as move closer and back calculate.
-Cases may include, but are not limited to, rough terrain preventing closer measurement, addition/removal of significant source to receiver shielding caused by moving closer, and meteorological conditions where back calculation may not be accurate
+- site noise levels were extremely low and unlikely, in many cases, to be even noticed; - site noise levels were masked by another relatively loud noise source that is characteristic of the environment (e.g. breeze in foliage or continuous road traffic noise) that cannot be eliminated by moving closer; and/or - it was not feasible or reasonable to employ NPfI methods such as using an intermediate location.
+Cases may include, but are not limited to, rough terrain preventing closer measurement, addition/removal of significant source to receiver shielding caused by moving closer, and meteorological conditions where back calculation may not be accurate.

-A measurement of $L{A1,1minute}$ corresponds to the highest noise level generated for 0.6 seconds during one minute.
-In practical terms this is the highest noise level emitted from a RCM noise source during the entire measurement period (i.e. the highest level of the worst minute during the 15-minute measurement).
+A measurement of $L{A1,1minute}$ corresponds to the highest noise level generated for 0.6 second during one minute.
+In practical terms this is the highest noise level, or L{Amax} , received from the site during the entire measurement period (i.e. the highest level of the worst minute during the 15-minute measurement).